-The principal dentist had overall responsibility for the management and clinical leadership of the practice and was also responsible for the day to day running of the service.
+The principal dentist had overall responsibility for the management and clinical leadership and the practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor the quality of the service and make improvements.